iit-plt/operating-systems-2025/README.md

 ### [Download Assignment-1](https://iitgoffice-my.sharepoint.com/:b:/g/personal/phrangboklang_iitg_ac_in/EfQAcuwsprtHohvZ2oWKhwUButAYXD16ABDR06yXWVkFaA?e=lLsatD)

 ****

+### Lab Report Guidelines
+- **Keep it concise**: Your report should be brief and to the point, clearly explaining what was done and why it was done.
+- ⁠**Page Limit**: Unless explicitly stated otherwise in the assignment document, your report should be no more than 10 pages in length.
+- **Code and Changes**: For code-heavy assignments, avoid pasting the entire code into the report.
+Instead, include relevant code snippets and highlight where you've made changes (e.g., by mentioning the function name, specific line numbers, or adding comments within the snippet).
+- ⁠**Cite Your Sources**: Any information, ideas, or data that are not your own original work or common knowledge must be properly cited.
+- **Avoid Plagiarism**: Always put information into your own words and cite the source.
+Plagiarism is a serious academic offence.
+- **Tone**: Maintain an objective and scientific tone throughout the report.
+Avoid informal language or personal opinions.

+****

 ### Team Formation Instructions- Complete this exercise by today July 24, 2025.
 - Please form teams of 4 members each.
 - Only ONE member per team needs to fill out the registration form on behalf of the entire team.